colorfulo/slb/intl.en-US/Miscellaneous/FAQ/Guaranteed-performance instance billing FAQ.md

 ## 7. What is the price of the performance capacity? {#section_irv_zby_wdb .section}

+Six capacities are provided for guaranteed-performance instances.
 No capacity fee is collected for the Standard I \(slb.s1.small\) capacity.
 For more information, see [Billing](../../../../reseller.en-US/Miscellaneous/FAQ/How to use guaranteed-performance SLB instances?.md#section_n5z_s1n_vdb).

 ## 8. Is the traffic fee the same between the shared-performance instances and guaranteed-performance instances? {#section_jrv_zby_wdb .section}